ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

 ----------

 As stated in the summary, we currently propose changes against...nothing in particular.
-The proposals are meant to clearly specify a change, which they do, but what is not specified clearly is *what* is being change.
+The proposals are meant to clearly specify a change, which they do, but *what* is being changed is not specified so clearly.
 "The design", yes, but where is it?
 In our heads.

 Keeping track of this design is a lot of hard mental labor, even for our best experts and those making the decisions.